sy-li/NFCDSWorkshop1_IntroGeospatialR/Sections/Part4.md

 sa_lu > 5
 ```

+2. Classification

-Another good use case of local operations is **classification**.
-Here is an example of reclassification based on a two-column matrix "is-becomes":
+Another good use case of local operations is reclassification.

+Here is an example of reclassification based on a two-column matrix "**is-becomes**":

 ```diff
 # define reclassification matrix